laplace-live/fulfiller/README.md

 ### Adding Features

-- To modify the polling interval, change the cron expression in `index.ts`
+- To modify the polling interval, change the cron expression in `src/index.ts`
-- To process more orders, increase the `page_size` parameter
+- To add new GraphQL queries, edit `src/lib/queries.graphql.ts` and run `bun run graphql-codegen`
-- To support additional carriers, update the mapping in `rouzao.ts`
+- To support additional carriers, update the mapping in your provider implementation
+- All imports use the `@/` path alias (e.g., `import { Provider } from '@/types'`)

 This project was created using `bun init` in bun v1.2.20.
 [Bun](https://bun.com) is a fast all-in-one JavaScript runtime.